donejs/donejs/docs/guides/place-my-order.md

 #### Fixtures: Create fake data

 Unit tests should be able to run by themselves without the need for an API server.
 This is where [fixtures](http://canjs.com/docs/can.fixture.html) come in.
-Fixtures allow us to mock requests to the REST API with data that we can use tests or demo pages.
+Fixtures allow us to mock requests to the REST API with data that we can use for tests or demo pages.
 Default fixtures will be provided for every generated model.
-Now we'll add more realistic fake data by updating `src/models/fixtures/state.js` to:
+Now we'll add more realistic fake data by updating `src/models/fixtures/states.js` to:

-@sourceref guides/place-my-order/steps/create-test/state.js
+@sourceref guides/place-my-order/steps/create-test/states.js
 @highlight 3-6

-Update `src/models/fixtures/city.js` to look like:
+Update `src/models/fixtures/cities.js` to look like:

-@sourceref guides/place-my-order/steps/create-test/city.js
+@sourceref guides/place-my-order/steps/create-test/cities.js
 @highlight 3-6

-And we also need to provide a restaurant list according to the selected city and state in `src/models/fixtures/restaurant.js`:
+And we also need to provide a restaurant list according to the selected city and state in `src/models/fixtures/restaurants.js`:

-@sourceref guides/place-my-order/steps/create-test/restaurant.js
+@sourceref guides/place-my-order/steps/create-test/restaurants.js
 @highlight 3-36

 #### Test the view model